1c4m3by/1c4m3by/README.md

 What it does?

 - Blocks info sending to badactor(Tg/Discord) √
-- Blocks knownn IP API  √
+- Blocks known IP API  √
 - Destroys MonkeyDrainer √
 - Keep your assets private so a website can not lookup what you own √